 Studies and trials:

 One has to remember that each patient is different and needs a unique management system that may differ.
-This is where variations in and investigations and treatment comes in.
+This is where variations in investigations and treatment come in.
 A study or a trial can be retrospective or prospective.
 The physician tries to think what might happen in future just by interpolating values from retrospective and prospective studies.
 Survival analysis also plays an important role.

 The medical profession is constantly changing and upgrading itself.
 Studies and ongoing trials can be retrospective, prospective, or predictive.
-Again there is the meta-analysis that is actually an exert from publications on a matter till date.
+Again there is the meta-analysis that is an exert from publications on a matter to date.
 To be more precise, meta-analysis is a research process used to systematically synthesise or merge the findings of single, independent studies, using statistical methods to calculate an overall or 'absolute' effect.
 Retrospective trials are usually meta-analytical and may predict the course from past experiences.

 A study is said to be blind when only the person performing the study knows what treatment or intervention the participants are receiving until the trial is over.
 A double-blind study means not notifying both the performer and the participants about the modality and the outcome results of a trial.
 Blind studies are said to minimise bias and hence preferred.